-- The Impact of Wages on Employee Productive Working Hours This study shows that wages have a significant positive effect on employees' Productive Working Hours (JKP) at PT.
+The Impact of Wages on Employee Productive Working Hours

+This study shows that Wages have a significant positive effect on employees' Productive Working Hours (JKP) at PT.
 Hai Wah Talbuk.
-Based on linear regression analysis, each increase of 1 million rupiah in wages can increase employees' Productive Working Hours by 0.65 hours (regression coefficient of 0.65).
-This indicates that better compensation can motivate employees to work more productively, which, in turn, improves the company's overall performance. - Employee Benefits and Productive Working Hours Although employee benefits have a positive impact on Productive Working Hours, their effect is not statistically signif with (p > 0.05).
-This indicates that while benefits play a role in supporting performance, other factors, such as wages, have a more direct influence on increasing employees' Productive Working Hours.
-According to interviews conducted with representatives, this is because
+Based on linear regression analysis, each increase of 1 million rupiahs in Wages can increase employees' Productive Working Hours by 0.65 hours (regression coefficient of 0.65).
+This indicates that better compensation can motivate employees to work more productively, which, in turn, improves the overall performance of the company.

+Employee Benefits and Productive Working Hours

+Although employee Benefits have a positive impact on Productive Working Hours, its effect is not statistically significant with a p-value > 0.05.
+This indicates that while Benefits play a role in supporting performance, other factors, such as Wages, have a more direct influence on increasing employees' Productive Working Hours.
+According to interviews conducted with representatives, this is because employees do not receive all Benefits in the form of direct income but rather as training, tickets, or other forms.

-- employees do not receive all benefits in the form of direct income but rather as training, tickets, or other forms. - The Impact of Productive Working Hours on Company Revenue This study also finds that employees' Productive Working Hours significantly impact the company's revenue.
-With a regression coefficient of 0.80, each increase of 1 h in employees' Productive Working Hours can increase the company's revenue by 0.80 million rupiahs.
-This confirms that increasing Productive Working Hours, influenced by good wage policies, not only improves employee performance but also directly contributes to the company's revenue.
-This makes Productive Working Hours a key factor in the company's human resource and financial management strategies, which is crucial for improving the sustainability and growth of the company
+The Impact of Productive Working Hours on Company Revenue

+This study also finds that employees' Productive Working Hours significantly impact the company's Revenue.
+With a regression coefficient of 0.80, each increase of 1 hour in employees' Productive Working Hours can increase the company's Revenue by 0.80 million rupiahs.
+This confirms that increasing Productive Working Hours, influenced by good Wages policies, not only improves employee performance but also directly contributes to the company's Revenue.
+This makes Productive Working Hours a key factor in the company's human resource and financial management strategies, which is crucial for improving the sustainability and growth of the company.